Sanborn map book with a magnifying glass on a white desk

 Wrap Up

-Interested in more maps for your family history research?
-Take a look at this post: 10 Awesome Websites With Maps for Genealogy Research.
+Interested in exploring more maps for your family history research?
+See 10 Awesome Websites With Maps for Genealogy Research.

 Fire insurance maps are an amazing tool for researching the cities and towns where our ancestors lived.
 Find out what fire insurance maps are, how to use them, and where to find them online.